dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 ---

-# Windows 10 and later device restriction settings in Microsoft Intune
+#Microsoft Intune Windows 10 and later device restriction settings
 This article shows you all the Microsoft Intune device restrictions settings that you can configure for devices running Windows 10.

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]